-This action creates a color from the selected separation(s).
+This action creates a color from the selected separation(s) or makes a Registration Color.
 The color is applied to the stroke of the selected objects at the specified percentage.
 If no separation is selected, the color is set to white (all separations zero).
 If the selected objects have no stroke, then the default stroke weight is applied.
-See Fill Color and Stroke Color Inspector on page 134
+See Fill Color and Stroke Color Inspector on page 140